 - Advertiser Domain (manually input from the dropdown or upload in bulk.

-This table below provides guidance for completing the Contacts section of the Create Deal page.
+This page provides guidance for completing the Contacts section of the Create Deal page.

 |Last lookup Enabled|

 |DSP Email||optional||Search for the DSP email you want to use.
 Click Done to add it to the deal.|